intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/FAQ/faq.md

 You may encounter this error during finetuning on multi GPUs.
 Please try `sudo apt install level-zero-dev` to fix it.

-### random and unreadable output of Gemma-7b-it on Arc770 ubuntu 22.04 due to driver and OneAPI missmatching.
+### Random and unreadable output of Gemma-7b-it on Arc770 ubuntu 22.04 due to driver and OneAPI missmatching.

 If driver and OneAPI missmatching, it will lead to some error when BigDL use XMX(short prompts) for speeding up.
 The output of `What's AI?` may like below: